-John Kiselica is the Lighting & Sound Director for Florida Repertory Theatre in Fort Myers, FL.
+John Kiselica is the Assistant Technical Director and Instructor of Lighting & Sound at South Carolina University.
 A graduate of West Virginia University with a Bachelor of Fine Arts degree in lighting and sound design.
 He has worked on a national tour, Buddy: The Buddy Holly Story, as the master electrician after a contract with Royal Caribbean International as a stage technician.
 Commercial theatrical work includes installing Prodigy Hoists, an automated rigging system from Electronic Theatre Controls.
 John continues to freelance design and provide consultation at professional theatres throughout the country in addition to his seasonal positions.
-Recent selected design work includes, Little Shop of Horrors, Million Dollar Quartet, Thoroughly Modern Millie, Whipping Man, Outside Mullingar, Sylvia. www.johnkiselica.com
+Recent selected design work includes, Little Shop of Horrors, Million Dollar Quartet, Thoroughly Modern Millie, Whipping Man, The Mystery of Irma Vep and Oklahoma www.johnkiselica.com

 Aaron C. Thomas